 On 4 May 2007, Bayer submitted an application for renewal of authorisation of MON 810 maize products to the European Commission in accordance with Article 20(1)(a) (Commission Regulation, 2003)4 of Regulation (EC) No 1829/2003 on genetically modified food and feed.
 In support of this renewal application, a monitoring plan (developed according to Annex VII of Directive 2001/18/EC) and previously submitted monitoring reports have been provided as part of the information required under Article 23(2) of Regulation (EC) No 1829/2003.
-A positive scientific opinion from the European Food Safety Authority (EFSA), confirming the conclusions of the original risk assessment, was adopted on 15 June 2009 (and published as part of an EFSA overall opinion on 30 June 2009 (EFSA, 2009)).
+A positive scientific opinion from the European Food Safety Authority (EFSA), confirming the conclusions of the original risk assessment, was adopted on 15 June 2009 (and published as part of an EFSA overall opinion on 30 June 2009 (EFSA, 2009).
 According to the legal framework, these authorised products remain lawfully on the market until a decision on re-authorisation is taken.
-Due to continuing discussions at political level on nationalisation of GMO cultivation to provide freedom to the Member States to decide on the cultivation of genetically modified crop, the renewal applications failed to progress since the
+Due to continuing discussions at political level on nationalisation of GMO cultivation to provide freedom to the Member States to decide on the cultivation of genetically modified crop, the renewal applications failed to progress since the positive EFSA opinion was published in 2009.
+Therefore, in order to provide certainty on the international trade of MON 810 for food and feed uses, Bayer requested the European Commission on 9 March 2016 to progress separately two complementary decisions for the renewal applications EFSA-GMO-RX-MON 810 (8-1a, 20-1a and 8-1b/20-1b), i.e., the renewal of authorisation for (1) existing food and food ingredients produced from MON 810;

-On August 1st, 2020, Monsanto Company converted its legal form and changed its name to Bayer CropScience LP.
+1 On August 1st, 2020, Monsanto Company converted its legal form and changed its name to Bayer CropScience LP.